 1. Who’s writing this review?

-If we’re trying to establish what’s useful to know and what’s not, starting with a strongly ethical writers dedicated to finding and communicating truth is essential.
+If we’re trying to establish what’s useful to know and what’s not, starting with strongly ethical writers dedicated to finding and communicating truth is essential.
 Amazon reviewers could be anyone, from just some guy to an intern at a marketing department trying to drive that product rating up.
 You want someone who not only knows a lot about your product category, but will also be honest with you—an expert without an ulterior motive.

 You can look for similarly-minded reviewers by reading the ethics pages of their sites.
 If they don’t have an ethics page or clearly detail how they test products… you want to move on.